CrayLabs/SmartSim-Zoo/thetagpu/README.md

 It is important to note in this example that the database and producer are running a converged workflow - that is, the database and application are placed on the same nodes.
-Add a node(s) to the interactive allocation line if you wish for the data producer to run on a seperate node.
+Add a node(s) to the interactive allocation line if you wish for the data producer to run on a separate node.

 ```bash
 # fill in account and queue parameters